iterative/example-repos-dev/example-get-started/code/README.md

 ![](https://dvc.org/static/img/example-flow-2x.png)

-_Get Started_ is a step by step introduction into basic DVC concepts.
+_Get Started_ is a step-by-step introduction into basic DVC concepts.
 It doesn't go into details much, but provides links and expandable sections to learn more.

 > Note that this project